-The Company manages its liquidity risk by using its cash and cash equivalents from operations, and interest income from cash and cash equivalents and debt instrument at FVOCI to meet its short-term liquidity needs.
+The Company manages its liquidity risk by using its cash and cash equivalents from operations, and interest income from cash and cash equivalents to meet its short-term liquidity needs.
 The Company likewise regularly evaluates other financing instruments and arrangements to broaden the Company's range of financing sources.